leohacker/MosesSuite/doc/corpus-tools/source/clean_corpus.rst

 Predicate Clean
 ---------------
 Now we have the following predicate clean modules built in.
 In predicate clean module, the function ``predicate`` must be implemented.
-Please refer :ref:`predicate clean modules` for this function interface.
+Please refer :ref:`predicate clean modules` for signatures of these functions.

 - clean align beyond the length limit.
 - clean wrong sentence ratio align